ciresiemanym/platform-documentation/docs/vlmd-healdata-utils.md

 # How to Generate HEAL-compliant Data Dictionaries

-In order to submit a study’sa data dictionary to the Platform, the data dictionary must conform to the HEAL variable-level metadata schema.
-This page will show you how to use a tool we’ve created (healdata-utils) to help you generate a HEAL-compliant data dictionary.
+In order to submit a study’s data dictionary to the Platform, the data dictionary must conform to the HEAL [variable-level metadata schema](https://github.com/HEAL/heal-metadata-schemas/tree/variable-level-metadata/variable-level-metadata-schema).
+The following instructions will demonstrate how to use a tool we’ve created (called healdata-utils) to help you make your existing data dictionary HEAL-compliant.

 !!! info
      A current version of Python will be required to run the HEAL Data Utilities (healdata-utils).

-     Please see our python installation instructions for more help.
+     You can download the latest version of Python [here](https://www.python.org/downloads/)Please see our python installation instructions for more help.

 ## Set Up a Virtual Environment

 We highly recommend installing the HEAL Data Utilities in a virtual environment, s.
-Since there are several software dependencies that will be installed along with `healdata-utils`., Aa virtual environment will allowallows you to successfully install these packages without affecting other software installedalready on your computer.
+Since there are several software dependencies that will be installed along with `healdata-utils`., Aa virtual environment will allowallows you to successfully install these packages without affecting other software already installedalready on your computer.
+The following steps will walk you through this process.
 You can learn more about creating virtual environments with Python [here](https://docs.python.org/3/library/venv.html).

 ### Create a Project Folder

 ![](../img/create_project_folder.gif)

 - `mkdir my_project/`

 - `cd my_project `

 These two lines create a folder, or directory, named my_project.
 That folder is then set as the current working directory; this directory will become the virtual environment.